 Does a Blood Python Bite Hurt?

-Although they’re not venomous, a blood python bite still hurts.
-Their teeth are sharp and pointy, and will create a series of small puncture wounds along with the bite.
-Their bite hurts much more than that of, say, ball pythons or corn snakes.
+The teeth of a blood python are sharp and pointy, so they will create a series of small puncture wounds along with the bite.
+Their bite hurts much more than ball pythons or corn snakes, for example.

 Because they’re so tenacious, and frequently don’t let go of their bite, they can cause real damage.
 But what makes their bites especially painful is their biting reflex.
 Every species’ biting reflex differs, with some striking faster than others.